brycewray/eleventy-site/src/posts/2021/10/my-website-cloudflare-year-later.md

 - Insert dynamic nonces in third-party scripts associated with your site.

 While it's (always) a work in progress, you can see my spaghetti-ish implementation of such a Worker at [this GitHub repo](https://github.com/brycewray/cache-nonce-mix).
 I put up the repo as part of a Cloudflare contest I entered for the LOLs, but I hope you'll find it useful, too.
 As you'll see within the code, I gained a great deal of inspiration from others' contributions ("shoulders of giants," again).

+**Update, 2021-10-26**: Vercel announced today at the latest **[Next.js](https://nextjs.org) Conf** event that it was introducing **[Edge Functions](https://vercel.com/features/edge-functions)**.
+Although the Edge Functions functionality is in beta for now and its [examples](https://github.com/vercel/examples/tree/main/edge-functions) so far are entirely Next.js-based---as you'd expect, given that Vercel is Next's creator---it may well be that, soon, I'll be able to host the site on Vercel while using an Edge Function to do what I currently do with that CF Worker when the site is on Cloudflare Pages.
+If Cloudflare doesn't fix my gripes with Pages (see below) in fairly short order, such a move will be awfully tempting, my aforementioned CDN comparisons notwithstanding.
+{.yellowBox}

 ## What makes me leave (sometimes)